-If you purchased the Nest Thermostat you have probably heard about the recent issues and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If you purchased the Nest Thermostat you have probably heard about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 But fear not!

-For more detailed instructions, see their Nest Support page.
+For more detailed instructions, see Nest Support page.
 For a quick overview, keep on reading:

-Nest Thermostats that were updated recently to software version 5.1.3 or later may have some issues, including becoming unresponsive, not effectively charging the battery, or shutting down completely.
-Nest recommends recharging and restarting your thermostat to rectify the problem and get it up and going again.
+Nest Thermostats that were recently updated to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not efficiently charging the battery, or shutting down completely.
+Nest suggests recharging and restarting your thermostat to rectify the problem and get it up and going again.

 - the thermostat notifies you that the battery is low and it needs to shut down